a group or class of persons enjoying superior status

 The newspapers had stories about people hoarding money and property.

-the direction or path along which something moves or along which it lies
+the direction or path along which something moves or lies

 save or relieve from an experience or action